digitallyinduced/ihp/Guide/relationships.markdown

 ### Multiple Nested Records

-`fetchRelated` can be handy to quickly fetch nested record.
+`fetchRelated` can be handy to quickly fetch nested records.
 However, one of its limitations is that you can only go down one level.
 For example, if you have a `Post` with a `Comment` and that `Comment` references a  `User` (the comment author), you can't fetch the `User`.

 A common way for solving this would be using a custom data type, and fetching the data manually.
 Let's take the above example, and assume we have this schema: